ikirker/pipe-gifts/README.md

 ## To Do:

  - better/any docs
- - optional encryption for data-stream
+ - optional encryption for data-stream (not sure how this would affect transfer rate)
  - better credential-handling mechanism (use `openssl enc` to encrypt known data with the password?)
  - think about safety -- make tar refuse to overwrite files?
  - tweak transfer output to be a little more explicative